MelmanC/The-Great-Hunter/README.md

 ## Optimizations

-The code is far from being optimized, the library and the temp do not allow us to make a "clean" code
+The code is far from being optimized, the library and the temp did not allow us to make a "clean" code.

 ## License